This page was printed on:

 Still, many teens will choose these activities anyway.
 Leave the door open for honest discussions with your teen about what’s going on in their life.
 It will help them to know they can tell you about drinking or drug use, and that you will work with them to ﬁgure out what happens next.

-Some transplant centers tell adult (over age 21) transplant recipients that no alcohol is allowed at all.
-Other centers may allow a drink every now and then.
+Some transplant hospitals tell adult (over age 21) transplant recipients that no alcohol is allowed at all.
+Other hospitals may allow a drink every now and then.
 Alcohol impairs judgment, which could lead to other risky behaviors or forgetting to take medications.

-Transplant centers frown on any form of non- prescribed drug use.
+Transplant hospitals frown on any form of non-prescribed drug use.
 Your child needs to learn about the risks of infection and interactions with illegal drugs, or marijuana, which may be legal in your state.
-Most drugs are not pure, which also adds another layer of risk.
+Most drugs are not pure and may affect the potency of their transplant medications, which adds another layer of risk.
 Intravenous (IV) drug abuse exposes your child to many communicable diseases that are dangerous for a transplant recipient.
 If your child ever needs another transplant, active use of illegal drugs could affect future candidacy.
 Keep talking to your child about these issues through the years.

 Sexual activity is a part of life for most adults.
 Your teen is becoming a young adult and will eventually move in this direction.
 All parents struggle with this as their child matures.
 Naturally, you want to reinforce your expectations, but it is even more important to prepare for reality.

 All sexually active teens risk being exposed to sexually transmitted diseases, but an immunosuppressed child is at a greater risk.
-Because of this, open communication between you, your child and their transplant center is imperative.
+Because of this, open communication between you, your child, and their transplant hospital is imperative.